HERE'S WHAT HAPPENED

 If you have any copyright information about this, or know of its existence elsewhere online, please comment to let me know!
 To my knowledge, this is not proprietary information.

-Each question has a few answers to pick from.
-Pick one word from each column in the download below.
+Each of the questions we discussed has a few answers to pick from.
+Pick one word from each column in the download at the end of this post.
 I would classify Sarah Silverman, for example, as Hot | Urban | Humor/Fun.

 PIN THIS POST: